Noble and Greenough School Course Catalog

 • Term Offered: Full Year

 All Class II students are required to take U.S. History.
-This course surveys American involvement in world affairs with the following areas of focus: American neutrality in the early republic; The US and Latin America; The US and the world wars; The US and the global Cold War; The US and the global War on Terror.
-The first semester stresses the essential skills of critical reading, note taking, and writing short primary and secondary source-based essays.
-The second semester emphasizes independent inquiry and the skills of research, information literacy, and oral presentation.
-Students complete research essays on topics of their own design, and conclude the year with group research and debate projects examining the impact of the history of American involvement in foreign affairs on world affairs in the current day.
+This course integrates five major topical themes in American History: sectional conflict and the Civil War; social mobility and the Gilded Age; the growth of federal power and the New Deal; race relations and the Civil Rights Movement; the world wars and the rise of American globalism.
+The first semester stresses the essential skills of critical reading, note taking and analytical writing.
+Students write frequent short primary and secondary source-based essays.
+The second semester emphasizes independent inquiry and the skills of research, information literacy and oral presentation.
+Students complete research essays on topics of their own design, and conclude the year with group research and debate projects examining the historical roots of contemporary American economic, social, political and diplomatic affairs.

 • Credits: Full Credit